Hephthalites: Hephthalite seals

+Other inscriptions

+Besides coin and seal legends, a few Hephthalite inscriptions, using their alphabet derived from the Greek alphabet, are also known from Buddhist texts, handwritten documents from Mount Mug, as well as inscriptions in Zang-Tepe near Termez, Kara-Tepe in the north-west of the settlement of Old Termez, Afrasiab (near Samarkand), the Buddhist monastery of Kafir-kala and Dalverzin-tepe, or rock inscriptions in Uruz-gan (northwest of Kandahar), and stone inscriptions of the Tochi river valley (northwestern Pakistan).

 Local populations under the Hephthalites

 The Hephthalites governed a confederation of various people, many of whom were probably of Iranian descent, speaking an Iranian language.
 Several cities, such as Balkh, Kobadiyan and possibly Samarkand, were allowed to send regional embassies to China while under Hephthalite control.
 Several portraits of regional ambassadors from the territories occupied by the Hephthalites (Tokharistan, Tarim Basin) are known from Chinese paintings such as the Portraits of Periodical Offering of Liang, originally painted in 526–539 CE.
 They were at that time under the overlordship of the Hephthalites, who led the embassies to the Southern Liang court in the early 6th century CE.
 A century later, under the Tang dynasty, portraits of the local people of Tokharistan were again illustrated in The Gathering of Kings, circa 650 CE.
 Etienne de la Vaissière has estimated the local population of each major oasis in Tokharistan and Western Turkestan during the period to around several hundreds of thousands each, while the major oasis of the Tarim Basin are more likely to have had populations ranging in the tens of thousands each.

 Kabadiyan ambassador to the Chinese court of Emperor Yuan of Liang in his capital Jingzhou in 516–520 CE.
 Portraits of Periodical Offering of Liang, 11th century Song copy.
 He accompanied the Hephthalite ambassador to China.

 Kumedh ambassador to the Chinese court of Emperor Yuan of Liang in his capital Jingzhou in 516–520 CE.
 Portraits of Periodical Offering of Liang, 11th century Song copy.

 Ambassador from Kucha (龜茲國 Qiuci-guo), one of the main Tocharian cities in the Tarim Basin, visiting the Chinese Southern Liang court in Jingzhou circa 516–520 CE.
 Portraits of Periodical Offering of Liang, 11th century Song copy.